qunitjs/qunit/CONTRIBUTING.md

 If this is your first time contributing to open-source software, you might want to take a look at the [GitHub Guides](https://guides.github.com/).

+If you get stuck or need help, you can always [chat with us](https://gitter.im/qunitjs/qunit).

+## Where to begin

+We've labelled some open issues as a "[good first issue](https://github.com/qunitjs/qunit/labels/good%20first%20issue)", which are issues that have a straight-forward outcome, don't require much knowledge of JavaScript, and don't require previous experience with QUnit.

+Issues marked as "[help welcome](https://github.com/qunitjs/qunit/labels/help%20welcome)" may require a bit more JavaScript experience, and either don't need detailed knowledge of our code, or serve as good ways to gain familiarity with just one or two areas of the code.

+You're also welcome to start on any other [open issue](https://github.com/qunitjs/qunit/issues).
+Feel free to comment in that case to ask for directions.

 ## Contributor License Agreement